team-awesome-170/docs/ProjectProposal.md

 **2.4 Limitations and Exclusions**

-> The option to create multiple academic is not planned for this release
-> but will be an additional feature in future releases.
+> The option to create multiple academic departments is not planned for this release is a planned feature in future releases.

 **3. Business Context**